Philip Broke: Capture of USS Chesapeake

-Matters changed when Shannon met Chesapeake off Boston, Massachusetts in a single ship action.
+Matters changed when Shannon met Chesapeake off Boston in a single ship action.
 Although Chesapeake was a slightly larger craft and had a substantially larger crew, the armament of the two ships was evenly matched.
 However, gunnery was Broke's area of expertise, and the crew of Shannon were exceptionally well drilled for the era.
 At the time the official rating of a ship did not accurately reflect the number of cannon mounted.
-Thus HMS Shannon (1065 tons burthen) was classed as a 38 gun ship but mounted 48 guns in total.
-USS Chesapeake (1135 tons burthen) was variously rated a 36 or 38 gun ship but mounted 49 guns in total.
+Thus Shannon (1065 tons burthen) was classed as a 38 gun ship but mounted 48 guns in total.
+Chesapeake (1135 tons burthen) was variously rated a 36 or 38 gun ship but mounted 49 guns in total.
 Broke mounted a number of very small carronades in order that ships' boys and younger midshipmen could have cannon light enough for them to practise on.
-The force of a ship was usually calculated as "weight of metal."
+The force of a ship was usually calculated as "weight of metal".
 This was the aggregate of the weight of all the cannonballs capable of being fired in one broadside (i.e., when half of the cannon, all the guns on the same side, were fired).
 The British weight of metal was 547 pounds, the American weight of metal was 581 pounds.
 The two ships were very well matched with no preponderance of force on either side.